Samsung ME21R7051SS Control Panel Unresponsive — Step-by-Step Guide

 When to Call a Professional

-Most of the repairs in this guide are within reach for a careful DIYer with basic tools.
-In my experience, if you’ve already replaced the membrane switch and confirmed the ribbon cable connection is solid but the display still shows no response or erratic behavior, you’re dealing with a failed main control board or a shorted secondary component on the control circuit — at that point the diagnostic process requires a multimeter, wiring diagram interpretation, and the ability to safely discharge the high-voltage capacitor, which holds a lethal charge even minutes after unplugging the unit, and that’s the line where I’d strongly recommend calling a certified technician.
-When in doubt, a diagnostic service call typically costs $80–$120 and can save you from a misdiagnosis that costs more in parts.
+In my experience, most of the repairs detailed here are within reach for careful DIYers equipped with the right tools.
+If you’ve already replaced the membrane switch and verified that the ribbon cable connection is solid, yet the display still shows no response or behaves erratically, you might be dealing with a failed main control board or a shorted component in the control circuit.
+At that stage, you’ll need a multimeter, the ability to interpret wiring diagrams, and the knowledge to safely discharge the high-voltage capacitor.
+That’s where I recommend calling a certified technician.
+A diagnostic service call typically costs between $80–$120 and can save you from a misdiagnosis that leads to unnecessary expenses in parts.

 Recommended Parts & Tools